 - Global Trig warranty

-In all non mandatory airspace, or where equipage is voluntary, the TN72 is an attractive and practical ADS-B position source.
+The TN72 is an attractive and practical GPS position source.
 It meets the FAA’s TSO-C199 certification standard for a Traffic Awareness Beacon System, known as TABS for short.
 Trig’s TN72 supports current and future air to air collision avoidance and situational awareness applications.
 This enhanced visibility can be useful for tracking club aircraft in real time, improving safety in the circuit and reducing the risk of air-to-air collision.

 Trig are leaders in ADS-B (Automatic Dependant Surveillance Broadcast) technology, we were the first company in the world to meet FAA TSO C-166b the latest standard for ADS-B transponders.
 Every Trig transponder is Mode S, but also ADS-B capable.
 Once installed ADS-B equipment transmits your aircraft’s precise location directly to other ADS-B equipped aircraft, improving your electronic visibility and safety.
 To learn more about ADS-B got to our Knowledge Bank article